 |Element D||A longer but important talk||45+ mins|

 |Element E||Riding on the roads||2 hrs|

 Fees for the courses can be found here:

 Will any kind of bike do?

 For safety reasons and also because some motorbikes or scooters are not representative of their class, there are some motorbikes you cannot do your course on.
-These bikes include (but not limited to) ‘Thumps’ and the Honda ‘Monkey Bike’.
+These bikes include (but are not limited to) ‘Thumps’ and the original Honda ‘Monkey Bike’.
 If you have any doubts, please contact us.

 If you are doing a CBT course, then the engine must not exceed 300cc capacity.

 Can I book CBT in advance of having my provisional license?

 The booking can be made in advance based on the available dates on the booking form, usually two months ahead of the current date.

 For instance, if you are getting your provisional license for your 14th birthday, you can book CBT before you are 14.
 You must ensure that you have your provisional license, insurance etc, in time for the date that you have booked!